-“The success of Indian children depends on the strength of their mother’s shoes, wooden spatula, wooden stick, and broom”.
+“The success of Indian children depends on the strength of their mother’s shoes, wooden spatula, wooden stick, and broom.”

-I am not sure if Indian mothers still have the same weapons or changed.
-Sometimes, I think if it was right.
+I am not sure if Indian mothers still have the same weapons or have changed.
+Sometimes, I think it was right.
 What was my present if mom had not kept her weapon ready all the time?